Awantika21/ML-model-comparison/README.md

 - Sklearn Logistic regression
 - Sklearn Support Vector Machine (SVM)

-Using Support Vector Machine Model- Accuracy on Test Dataset is 74.5136186770428 % while using Logistic Regression Model- Accuracy on Test Dataset is 81.22568093385215 %.
+Using Support Vector Machine Model- Accuracy on Test Dataset is 74.5136186770428 % while using Logistic Regression Model- Accuracy on Test Dataset is 81.22568093385215 %.\n
 We compared both the models with proper pre-processiong of data.